Kanev and Todorov surfaces in toric 3-folds: Construction of some minimal/canonical surfaces of general type in toric 3-folds

-Given a normal algebraic surface $Y$, we write $\kappa(Y)$ for the Kodaira dimension of $Y$.
-In this sense given $Y$ with $\kappa(Y) \geq 0$, $Y$ is called a minimal model if $Y$ is smooth and $K_Y$ is nef.
-If $\kappa(Y) = 2$, the surface $Y$ is called of general type and is called a canonical model if $Y$ has at most R.D.P. and $K_Y$ is ample. \end{definition}
+Given a normal projective surface $Y$, we write $\kappa(Y)$ for the Kodaira dimension of $Y$, which by Definition is the Kodaira dimension of a resolution of singularities of $Y$. \\ Given a normal algebraic surface $Y$ with $\kappa(Y) \geq 0$ a smooth projective surface $Y_{min}$ birational to $Y$ and with $K_{Y_{min}}$ nef is called a minimal model of $Y$. \\ If $\kappa(Y) = 2$ a projective surface $Y_{can}$ birational to $Y$ with at most R.D.P. and with $K_{Y_{can}}$ ample is called a canonical model of $Y$. \end{definition}